 - Motor Mouth: A frequent technique of Truchan's.

 - Technical Death Metal: Has flirted with this, but they've never really outright crossed the line and become this.
+The Other Wiki even lists it as one of their genres.

 - Teen Genius: Kevin Foley was only eighteen when he joined.